“Inspiration is wonderful when it happens, but the writer must develop an approach for the rest of the time… The wait is simply too long”.

 Leonard Bernstein (1918 – 1990)

 I live by my beloved sea in Devon and have three adult children – two boys and a girl – and two small grandchildren.
 A restless soul, I have moved around a lot and spent many years in Guernsey after falling in love with the island.
 I managed to leave one son behind to give me a valid reason for frequent returns!
 Another son is in London which proves handy for City breaks.
 I’m now in Devon to be near my daughter and grandchildren and love the fact that I’m still by the sea.
 I was born in Rugby, right in the middle of the country and as far from the sea as you can get, so spent most of my adult life moving to coastal areas.
 Am particularly happiest in warmer climes, having lived in Spain for a few years.
 My ideal would be to spend part of the English winter somewhere warm, possibly Spain, so that I can recharge my body and soul.

 By profession I was a psychotherapist but have long had creative ‘itches’, learning to mosaic, paint furniture, interior design and sculpt.
 Although I had often thought about being a writer, life had always seemed to get in the way.
 Bringing up three children on one’s own didn’t make it any easier!
 Then, a few years ago, I won a true-life story competition run by Prima magazine, which was featured in a two-page spread when published.
 A real boost to my writer’s ego!

-I’m now mapping out the fifth, Echoes of Time, due out in 2016 -watch this space!
+I have since published three more books – The Guernsey Novels – and am now writing the fifth, Echoes of Time, due out in 2016.
+Watch this space!